Money management is an important skill parents can teach their children at a young age.

 Money Is About Lifelong Learning

-As a parent, teaching your children about money – just like teaching them manners, or kindness, or standing up for themselves – is not a one-semester course with an exam at the end.
-It’s an ongoing commitment for you, and one of the most important lessons you can teach your child.
+As a parent, teaching your children about money – just like teaching them manners, kindness, or standing up for themselves – is not a one-semester course with an exam at the end.
+It’s an ongoing commitment for you and one of the most important lessons you can teach your child.

 Further reading for parents

 Some good books and resources to teach your kids how to save and spend money:

 Should you have any concerns or any topics you want us to cover, feel free to leave your comments below.
 You can subscribe to our newsletter to get the latest updates delivered straight to your inbox and find more parenting coverage HERE.